Summer 2025 Adaptive Recreation Fun!

 Adaptive Cycling, Kayaking, Paddleboarding, Yoga, & Yard Games with Spaulding Adaptive Sports Centers

-Spaulding Adaptive Sports Centers (SASC) will be offering a variety of adaptive adaptive sport programs at the McGraw Center for Adaptive Sports at Nickerson State Park starting mid-May through mid-October.
+Spaulding Adaptive Sports Centers (SASC) will be offering a variety of adaptive sport programs at the McGraw Center for Adaptive Sports at Nickerson State Park starting mid-May through mid-October.
 Spaulding staff provide equipment, adaptations, and support.
 Pre-registration for all activities is required.

 Visit SASC’s on-line calendar for further information about McGraw Center Programs.